sodacan-net/sodacan-core/README.md

 an existing Docker container can always be destroyed and a new container created from the existing image.
 So, the only question is if the file system used by that container be left as-is or should it start clean.
 This is the choice needed to be made by a system administrator.
 To help make this choice, the administrator should be made aware of the state of other replicas of the data.
 And further, the decision to clean the last remaining in-sync replica should require double confirmation.
 (A replica that is currently in the process of syncing from another replica is not considered in-sync.)

 ## Cabling
-I'm running normal Cat-6 LAN cable to each device controller (BeagleBone).
-In the case of lighting,  I run traditional RS-485 from a server to any number of DMX-based lighting fixtures.
-Some of the lighting fixtures are custom-made.
+Most newer controllers are available with Wifi.
+If not, I run normal Cat-6 LAN cable to each device controller (Raspberry Pi).
+In the case of lighting,  I have run traditional RS-485 from a server to any number of DMX-based lighting fixtures though this is less common now.

 ## Industrial Standards
 The approach used by Sodacan is much less compact than a protocol such as MODBUS.
 Nevertheless, it is relatively compact and provides built-in security, error detection, failover, etc. This project makes no attempt to comply with the SCADA standard.